code42/axiomatic/docs/adr/0001-enabling-configuration-repo-access.md

 * Bad, because we are billed for every user account
 * Bad, because the service user becomes a single point of failure
 * Bad, because the service user may be used in other contexts where config repo access is not acceptable
+* Bad, because the lack of fine grained permissions capability leads to the creating of multiple service user accounts

 ### Axiomatic Retrieves Deployment Keys from Vault